Tutorial to develop a Spyder plugin#

 )

-Now we can access the configuration options from anywhere in our plugin using the get_conf method.
-In this case we use it to access the value of pomodoro_limit from the configuration instead of the constant POMODORO_DEFAULT.
+We can now access the configuration options from anywhere in our plugin using the get_conf method.
+In this case, we use this method to access the pomodoro_limit value of the configuration instead of just the POMODORO_DEFAULT constant, so we use the current user-selected value if configured:

 self.pomodoro_limit = self.get_conf(